Terahertz Light Applications and Impact in Modern Technology

 Terahertz light is one subseries of electromagnetic radiation.
 Its range spans infrared light to microwaves.
 Here, spectroscopy and imaging would find perfect circumstances.

-Among 0.1 THz and 10 THz exist terahertz waves.
+Between 0.1 THz and 10 THz, there are terahertz waves.
 This range runs from about 3.3 cm⁻¹ to 333 cm⁻¹.

 Terahertz light is unique for a number of purposes.
 For security and quality inspections, it may pass through packaging and clothing.
-Since it's not ionizing, it also is safer than X-rays.
+Since it's not ionizing, it is also safer than X-rays.

 Unique characteristics abound in terahertz light.
 Its frequency spans 0.1 THz to 10 THz.
 Its wavelength falls, therefore, between 3 mm and 30 μm.